TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Account/TYPO3Account.rst

    Please use your real name here.
 It isn't really fun discussing with l33troXXor92.

 E-mail
-   Your E-Mail address should be the one you want to be using for notification e-mails from Forge_ and Gerrit_.
-Also twice if your company e-mail is appropriate here.
+   Your email address should be the one you want to be using for notification emails from Forge_ and Gerrit_.
+Also think twice whether your company email is appropriate here.

 Username
    Pick a username you like.
-The form will tell you, in case it should be taken.
+The form will directly tell you whether it's available or not.

 Password
    Choose a strong password here.
 Ideally, use a password manager to create a really strong password.